-Odermatt leads 1st run of GS, eyes 1st Swiss win since 2011
+Odermatt wins World Cup GS to end 10-year Swiss drought

-SANTA CATERINA VULFURVA, Italy (AP) — Marco Odermatt took the lead in a men’s World Cup giant slalom after the opening run Monday, trying to become the first Swiss skier in nearly 10 years to win a race in the discipline.
+SANTA CATERINA VULFURVA, Italy (AP) — Marco Odermatt won a men’s World Cup giant slalom on Monday, becoming the first Swiss skier in nearly 10 years to win a race in the discipline.

-The two-time junior world champion in GS has five World Cup podium results, including in both previous races this season, and leads the discipline standings.
+Odermatt held on to his first-run lead to beat American racer Tommy Ford by 0.73 seconds.

+Filip Zubcic, who won Saturday’s race in dense snowfall, was 1.25 seconds off the lead and outside the top 20 after the opening run but the Croatian skier posted the fastest time in the second run to place third, 0.75 behind.

-The last Swiss winner was Carlo Janka, who was the reigning overall champion when he won in Kranjska Gora, Slovenia, in March 2011.
+Odermatt became the first Swiss GS winner since Carlo Janka, who was the reigning overall champion when he won in Kranjska Gora, Slovenia, in March 2011.

-Two days after placing third in a GS on the same Deborah Compagnoni course, Odermatt finished his run in 1 minute, 4.03 seconds.
-He leads Leif Kristian Nestvold-Haugen of Norway by 0.19 seconds.

-Overall World Cup leader Alexis Pinturault was five hundredths further back in third, followed by American racer Tommy Ford and GS world champion Henrik Kristoffersen.
+Since Janka’s triumph, the Swiss team went without a podium result in the discipline for seven seasons, before Odermatt, Loic Meillard, Gino Caviezel and Thomas Tumler all scored top-three results since the 2018-19 season.

+Odermatt’s second career win came one year and a day after he triumphed in a super-G in Beaver Creek, Colorado.

 The race was rescheduled from Sunday, when heavy snow in the Italian Alps made the race impossible.